-As a small token of our appreciation this holiday season, we want to share the Winter 2020 edition of our staff-curated reading list.
-These are just a few of the things that have brought us joy and critical reflection over the last few months.
-We hope they bring you joy, too.
-From all of us at SHI, we wish you a very happy + healthy holiday season!
+As a small token of our appreciation this holiday season, we want to share the Winter 2020 edition of our staff-curated reading and listening list.
+These are just a few of the educational and engaging resources that have brought us joy and critical reflection on environmentalism and its connections to social justice.

 BOOKS